 Queries, applications and requests may be directed to:

-A comprehensive description of the ONRSR’s structure and functions, as prescribed under section 13 of the Rail Safety National Law, can be found on this website and through corporate publications, such as the Annual Report, Corporate Plan and Statement of Intent.
-Please refer to http://www.onrsr.com.au/about-us/about-onrsr and http://www.onrsr.com.au/publications-and-forms.
+A comprehensive description of ONRSR’s structure and functions, as prescribed under section 13 of the Rail Safety National Law, can be found on this website and through corporate publications, such as the Annual Report, Corporate Plan and Statement of Intent.
+Please refer to the page About ONRSR and the Publications and forms page.

 The Rail Safety National Law promotes the effective involvement of relevant stakeholders, including the public as appropriate, in the provision of safe railway operations through consultation and cooperation.